MHKiT-Software/MHKiT/docs/source/troubleshooting.rst

 There are some known issues with various configurations of Python packages, Matlab versions, and operating systems.

-For all issues, please enusure MHKiT and its dependencies are up to date.
+For all issues, please ensure MHKiT and its dependencies are up to date.
-To ensure this :
+To ensure this:

 For Python:
     ```pip install mhkit --upgrade``` or ```pip install -e . ``` from your local clone